If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 Emma Thompson’s screenplay for “Sense and Sensibility” is a must-have for enthusiasts of the Oscar-winning film, which was adapted from the classic Jane Austen novel.
 The screenplay book includes Thompson’s personal account of making the film about two formerly wealthy English sisters forced to marry for financial security.

 Pick up the spellbinding full script and storyboard collection from the 2019 psychological thriller “Joker,” starring Joaquin Phoenix.
-Released last year, the 226-page book authored by David Van Antwerp, blends scripts and storyboards from the film.
+The 226-page book, authored by David Van Antwerp, blends scripts and storyboards from the film.